 Resources are distributed from the BRC Core facility, but there are also resources in each Research Theme to ensure that there will be support locally.
 The management of all these resources is the responsibility of the BRC Director together with the BRC board and delegated to the Service User leads.
 Resources are reviewed annually with specific reference to PPIE resources within each Research Theme.
 All annual reviews will consider the output delivered from the PPIE resources wherever they are held, and this audit will consider whether they are meeting the NIHR and local BRC strategy for PPIE, whether they are being used to increase PPIE capacity.

-governance including all strategy meetings and workshops, the BRC Steering and Management groups is via the leads for involvement.
+governance including all strategy meetings and workshops, the BRC Steering and Management groups is via the leads for involvement, especially the senior lecturer in service user led research, Dr Angela

 Service user involvement in